gi-no/blog_mean_stack/article3.en.md

 Japanese search
 ==============
-MongoDB's full-text search only support latin languages, and does not support other languages like Japanese.
+MongoDB's full-text search only support Latin languages, and does not support other languages like Japanese.
 Let's support Japanese search by using Japanese tokenizer "TinySegmenter".

 ![](http://cdn-ak.f.st-hatena.com/images/fotolife/p/paiza/20150731/20150731160824.gif)

 #### Installing TinySegmenter library
-Install TinySegmenter as as server-side library.
+Install TinySegmenter as a server-side library.

 ```shell